Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 No, The Chronicles of Narnia by C.S.
 Lewis and Harry Potter by J.K.
 Rowling are not connected in terms of their storylines or universes.
 They are entirely separate works with their own unique settings, characters, and mythologies.

 The Chronicles of Narnia primarily revolves around the adventures of children who find themselves in the magical land of Narnia.
-They encounter talking animals, and mythical creatures and engage in battles between good and evil.
+They encounter talking animals and mythical creatures and engage in battles between good and evil.

 On the other hand, Harry Potter follows the story of a young wizard named Harry Potter and his friends.
 They attend Hogwarts School of Witchcraft and Wizardry and confront the dark wizard Voldemort.

 Fans may draw comparisons between the two series due to their popularity and themes of magic and adventure.
-But, there is no direct connection between The Chronicles of Narnia and Harry Potter.
+But there is no direct connection between The Chronicles of Narnia and Harry Potter.
 Each series stands on its own and has its own dedicated fanbase.

 Similarities Between Narnia and Harry Potter